 This is a frequent flyer at our office.
-Patients’ come in with a reasonable fear that surgery is imminent.
+Patients come in with a reasonable fear that an operation for their shoulder pain is imminent.
 News Flash!
 It’s not.

 I hear rotator cuff tear thrown around quite a bit, as if it’s a looming structure that just fails one day.
 In actuality, it’s a combination of muscles that must cooperate to effectively create a “force couple” or balancing act on the shoulder joint.

 Why is shoulder injury becoming more common?

 Our long days of physical and desk work are often comprised of arm movements that all occur directly in front of us.

 Picture this: as you fatigue throughout the day, what usually happens?
 Your back and neck slouch, your shoulders roll down and in, and you begin to develop the physique of a crouching gorilla.
 Simply said, all of our activity is dominated by muscles that pull the body down and inward.

 As a result, certain muscles are more frequently engaged than others and structures of the shoulder begin to over-crowd the limited space for movement and passage of important tendons, vessels, and nerves.
 Shoulder pain starts to come.